mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--vi_file <string>]
 ```

 An implementation of density estimation trees for the density estimation task.
 Density estimation trees can be trained or used to predict the density at locations given by query points.
-[Detailed documentation](#det_detailed-documentation)
+[Detailed documentation](#det_detailed-documentation).